apoorva-dave/instagram-scraper/README.md

 `
 python main.py --username <USERNAME> --password <PASSWORD>
 `
+If there are special characters in the password, we will have to escape them using '\'.

 This generates a file named `unfollowers_<USERNAME>.txt` in your directory containing the list of people to unfollow.